Resources

 Lower returns

 Money-back policies in life insurance in India typically offer lower returns when compared to other investment options.
-The primary reason is that a portion of the premium is used to pay for the survival benefit.
+The primary reason is that a portion of the premium is used for the survival benefit.
 As a result, the remaining amount available for investment is lower, resulting in lower returns.

 Limited coverage